11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 Florida is one of the few states with no state income tax, which entices wealthy homebuyers from other states.
 “We’re getting a lot of people coming in from the Northeast because of the tax advantages here,” Schwartz said.

-Your luxury listing should make it onto all of the standard real estate listing websites and get blasted across social media…but “We do a lot of Instagram,” Schwartz said.
+Your luxury listing should be featured on all the standard real estate listing websites and blasted across social media.
+However, Schwartz highlighted one platform, “We do a lot of Instagram. ”

-Instagram, which has more than 1 billion users worldwide, has become a key tool in home sales, along with Facebook, YouTube, and Snapchat, according to Adweek.
-Instagram, with its unique focus on gorgeous photography, serves the luxury real estate market especially well.
-With its Carousel feature, you can post up to ten images in a single post and show the ins and outs of an entire property.
+Instagram, which has more than two billion users worldwide, has become a key tool in home sales.
+Its unique focus on gorgeous photography serves the luxury real estate market especially well.
+With its Carousel feature, you can post up to 20 images in a single post and show the ins and outs of an entire property.

 Schwartz also mixes marketing on social media with advertising in publications such as The New York Times and The Wall Street Journal, along with open houses.
 She’s found that potential luxury buyers like to drop in with “a little more free rein, and they can check out what they like.”